Bank of America

 Barbara Friedberg, MBA, MS is a former investment portfolio manager with decades of financial experience.
 Friedberg taught Finance and Investments at several universities.
 Her work has been featured in U.S. News & World Report, Investopedia, Yahoo!Finance and many more publications.

-Bank of America Company Profile
+Bank of America Company Information

 - Company Name:

 - Company Type: